ihucos/plash/README.md

 	cd $MYDIR
 ```

-Altough it can be done, plash does not try to be an general purpose language.
+Altough it can be done, plash does not try to be a general purpose language.
 You can define new actions that are external scripts.

 ```
 :define touch